kror-shack/my-logic-hub/README.md

 I welcome contributions from the community.
 If you'd like to contribute to the development of this app, please follow our [contributing guidelines](CONTRIBUTING.md).

-## License
+## Copyright

-This project is licensed under the [Apache License 2.0](LICENSE) Copyright 2023 Fouzan Tariq.
+Copyright © 2023 Fouzan Tariq(tariqfouzan@gmail.com)

+You may modify and distribute this software under the terms of the GNU General Public License v3.
+See the [LICENSE](LICENSE) file for details.

 ---

-Thank you for using the My Logic App (Beta).
-We appreciate your feedback and hope you find this tool useful for your logical calculations.
+Thank you for using the My Logic Hub (Beta).
+I appreciate your feedback and hope you find this tool useful for your logical calculations.